Emil105105/mmLauncher/README.md

 # mmLauncher
 ## Legal
 I dedicate any and all copyright interest in this software to the public domain.
 See <https://unlicense.org/> for more information.
+Please note that some applications in the apps folder use another license!
 ## Dependencies
 This application requires tkinter and pycryptodome
 ## Create own apps
 Generate RSA keys and save them as base10 [public, private, mod] in rsa.list.
 Then you can use the provided developer apps.